On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Power consumption model

 \subsection{PerfBound implementation details}

 While PerfBound provides grounded methods to trade power saving for performance, some implementation and evaluation aspects are set under the authors' discretion.

 For example, the histogram formed of inactivity period lengths is the key piece of the mechanism.
 However, even if clearing the histogram (or \textit{refreshing}, as the authors mention) is pondered, its consequences are only theoretically mentioned.
 There may be several possibilities for managing the histogram to constrain its storage size and maintain a bias towards recent values.
+Deciding on which information to remove from the histogram, based on time or size factors, can lead to different results, but it is necessary as storage is finite.
+The maintenance parameters of the histograms are shown in \tablename~\ref{tab:hist-params}.

+The behavior upon collecting an inactivity time with value $t_{inac}$ (up to $h_{maxval}$) depends on the histogram management strategy.
+If the criterion to clean the histogram is to clear the whole structure, we only have to find the bin index for $t_{inac}$ and store the bin counter. $t_{inac}$ falls into bin ${inac}_{i}/r_{bin}$, where $r_{bin}$ represents a time unit, and each bin indexes a counter of $w_{counter}$ bytes.
+A map-like structure is ideal for this implementation, only storing counters for populated bins.

+When the timer to wipe the histogram expires after ${TTL}_{hist}$ or after storing $h_{maxN}$ elements, the map is cleared.
+If we want to update the histogram in an informed manner, for example, by getting rid of the oldest values, we must track individual values and construct the histogram using them.
+We would implement this, for example, with a circular buffer of $h_{maxN}$ elements.
+Using that list, we can calculate the bin indices for each element and increment bin counters.
+The space requirements of these histogram implementations will be further described in section~\ref{sec:reqs}.
+In any of those cases, we can also set a ${haxval}_{hist}$ to prevent great outliers and reduce the total number of bins in the histogram.

 Another important aspect of the algorithm is using average hop distances from switches and nodes to destination nodes.
 The experiments exploring the original work set a constant hop count for the network.
 However, this is non-realistic and may be affected by the traffic patterns of different applications.
 Devices should have their own record of hop distances, based on the destinations that can be reached according to their routing algorithm.
-Distance calculations depend on the topology and routing employed, and should be straightforward on regular topologies.
-On irregular topologies, however, hop distances should be calculated beforehand.
-Employing routing information may also decrease the effectivity of the algorithm if the routing algorithm is adaptive and hop counts change depending on the network status.
+Device-to-destination distance can either be calculated theoretically (offline) using the routing algorithm or dynamically obtained with a traceroute-like all-to-all operation.
+For the second option, every source node sends this kind of message to each possible destination, increasing the TTL until it reaches the real hop count.
+Any intermediary device that sets TTL to 0 will then record the highest TTL value that subsequent messages from the same source to the same destination have.
+The highest TTL value recorded by a device will contain the exact hop count to the destination.

 Another important aspect of PerfBound is that, while it provides a sensible approximation to a useful $t_{PDT}$ value, the final execution time overhead is unknown beforehand.
 For example, if we have an application that completes its execution in 100 seconds and we set PerfBound to only allow 1~\% overhead, the maximum possible overhead should be 1~second.
 During the execution, we will have multiple calculations for $t_{PDT}$ values on every port, and we will necessarily miss some predictions, degrading performance.
 The target overhead can be reached or surpassed during the application execution, but we have no way to notice (we assume we do not know the execution time beforehand).
 More importantly, the overhead is purely additive.
 Therefore, even if we could track the overhead during execution, we could not overcompensate for the threshold having been surpassed.